checkr/kong-plugin-idempotent-requests/README.md

 # Kong plugin for Idempontent Requests

 This [Kong](https://github.com/kong/kong) plugin acts as a client for [`checkr/idempotent-requests`](https://github.com/checkr/idempotent-requests) server.
+It follows behaviors described in [IETF draft for standardized `Idempotency-Key` header](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header-00).

+⚠️ Important note: this plugin requires requests and responses to be buffered within Kong.
+As of the moment of publishing this document, Kong does not support it in case of `HTTP/2` and `gRPC` (due to the underlying Nginx limitation).

 ## Example data flow
 ![Example Data Flow](./docs/example_data_flow.png)